grin-compiler/grin/AbstractInterpretation.md

 For each Grin function a set of abstract machine registers are assigned to hold the function's result type and argument type.
 These registers are filled by the function body (return type) and the function callers (argument type).

-The primitive functions does not have function body.
+The primitive functions do not have a function body.
 Their return type must be known (hard coded) to be able to fill the register that holds the return type.
 For unknown primitive functions the return type will never be filled, which can affect other parts of the program via transitive dependency. (e.g. avoid execution)

-The initially the abstract machine is empty, where the values of registers and memory locations are empty.
+Initially the abstract machine state is empty, meaning the abstract registers and memory locations are all mapped to empty sets.
-The machine state get filled gradually during the abstract interpretation.
+The machine state gradually filled during the abstract interpretation.
 It is possible that some registers or memory locations will remain untouched during the abstract interpretation.
-These parts of the original program is statically know to be unused, it is dead code or dead parameter.
+These parts of the original program is statically known to be unused, it is dead code or dead parameter.